Published 1 Dec 2022

 Employees and vendors who are no longer associated with the organization but still have access to company assets can be network-security risks.
 Proper off-boarding and deactivation of access will help protect the network from unintended or malicious access.

-Neglect, lack of knowledge in network security, and malicious intent can render a network vulnerable to security threats.
+Neglect, lack of knowledge of network security, and malicious intent can render a network vulnerable to security threats.
 Provide training in using information technology and network assets for all employees and remind everyone to be mindful of how they handle information and network security.
 Conducting network security audits can help proactively reinforce cybersecurity and avoid costly IT incidents.

 - Create mobile-ready network security checklists.